BV-BRC/p3_auth/README.md

 in services that have obtained a token by other means (e.g.
 HTTP headers) and need to create a token object.

+* ignore_environment
+Don't try to read an environment variable for oobtaining token data.
+Used in command line login scripts.

 * ignore_authrc
 Don't try to read any flat file for obtaining token data.
 Used on backend services to ignore the execution environment of